vladyslav-pyrch/Ultimate-Slovak-Conjugation/Manual.md

 ### What is in this deck

-**35 Verbs, 2200 Flashcards**<br>
+**35 Verbs, 800 Flashcards**<br>
-The deck has 2134 conjugation flashcards.
-Most of the 35 verbs have 62 flashcards.
+The deck has 811 conjugation flashcards.
+Most of the 35 verbs have 24 flashcards.
-[Here](List%20of%20Verbs%20and%20Tags.md), you'll find a list of the 35 verbs.
+You'll find a list of the 35 verbs below.
 There's also a separate page explaining in detail how the verbs were selected.

 **Are the conjugations accurate?**<br>